Agent-Centric Observation Adaptation for Robust Visual Control under Dynamic Perturbations: Preliminaries

 \paragraph{Observation model (clean vs.\ corrupted).} Let $o_t^{\mathrm{raw}}=\mathcal{R}(s_t)\in[0,255]^{H\times W\times 3}$ denote the clean 8-bit RGB frame rendered by the simulator renderer $\mathcal{R}$.
 VDCS introduces an exogenous corruption mode index $k_t$ at each time step: let $|\mathcal{K}|$ be the number of corruption types and define the index set $\mathcal{K}:=\{1,\dots,|\mathcal{K}|\}$, with $k_t\in\mathcal{K}$.
 Given $k_t$, the observed 8-bit frame is generated by

 where $\mathcal{D}_k$ is the $k$-th degradation operator, $\iota_t\in[0,1]$ is its (mode-dependent) severity, and $\xi_t$ denotes randomness.
 Backbones consume normalized pixels:

-The VDCS benchmark specifies the dynamics of $(k_t,\iota_t)$ (Markov switching, severity sampling, and temporal correlation) in Section~\ref{sec:vdcs}.
+The VDCS benchmark specifies the dynamics of $(k_t,\iota_t)$, including Markov switching, severity sampling, and temporal correlation, in Section~\ref{sec:vdcs}.
+The corruption index $k_t$ is part of the benchmark generation process; it is not provided to ACO-MoE as a router target in our main configuration.
 We also decompose the clean observation as $O_t=(F_t,B_t)$, where $F_t$ denotes the foreground pixels (agent and task-relevant objects) and $B_t$ the background.
-In our theoretical analysis (Section~\ref{sec:contamination}), we use uppercase $(S_t,O_t,X_t,K_t)$ to denote random variables and lowercase $(s_t,o_t,x_t,k_t)$ for their realizations.
+In Appendix~\ref{app:theory}, we use uppercase $(S_t,O_t,X_t,K_t)$ to denote random variables and lowercase $(s_t,o_t,x_t,k_t)$ for their realizations.

-\paragraph{Backbone world models.} ACO-MoE is evaluated on two complementary world-model backbones, each trained on clean observations and then kept \emph{frozen} (weights fixed) and architecturally unchanged.
+\paragraph{Backbone world models.} ACO-MoE is evaluated with two complementary visual-control backbones while leaving their architectures and learning objectives unchanged.

 \textbf{DreamerV3~\cite{hafner2023mastering}.} DreamerV3 learns a recurrent state-space model (RSSM) from pixels and trains an actor--critic purely in latent imagination.
 An encoder infers a stochastic latent $z_t \sim q_\phi(z_t \mid h_t, x_t)$ and a recurrent dynamics model updates $h_t = f_\phi(h_{t-1}, z_{t-1}, a_{t-1})$.
 The world-model objective is